 Dogs’ paws are actually quite amazing.
 They operate as shock absorbers, offer traction, and tell your furry friend about the surface he is walking on.

-• Some dogs lick their paws to release tension.
+- Some dogs lick their paws to release tension.
 Consider this a doggie equivalent of nail gnawing or foot bouncing.
 (Note: Licking the paws may also indicate that Fido’s feet hurt.
-(Ask your veterinarian about this.)
+If you notice any unusual swelling or discomfort, you might want to read about Why Is My Dog’s Paw Pad Swollen? for more information.)

 Love Truly Does Conquer All